corrados/edrumulus/README.md

   It has shown that both boards are powerful enough for running an e-drum trigger module.

 - The required analog front end design shall be as simple as possible using the fewest number of parts possible.

+## Prototype hardware

   We want to capture the entire signal without non-linear analog preprocessing.
   Since micro controllers usually only convert analog signals in the range of 0 to 3.3 V, we have to move the point of operation in the middle of the voltage range.

-  A circuit diagram of my test setup is given in the following picture:
+  A circuit diagram of a simplified prototype which only supports a mono piezo pad and a hi-hat controller input is given in the following picture:
   <br/><img src="algorithm/images/edrumulus_testing.png" width="400"><br/>

+  The full circuit diagram of Prototype2 is given in [this PDF file](hardware/prototype2/edrumulus.pdf).

-  *DISCLAIMER* This circuit diagram is used for my first prototypes and works fine for me.
-Use it at your own risk.
+  *DISCLAIMER* All these circuit diagrams are used for my first prototypes and work fine for me.
+Use them at your own risk.